 Pain is not normally excessive following FESS however nasal congestion and mild to moderate headaches are not uncommon.
 Surgery on the nose results in the release of natural compounds called inflammatory mediators.
 These are the same compounds that are released in viral infections and it is not at all unusual to have symptoms similar to a virus.

-Paracetamol is normally sufficient however panadeine forte is also prescribed in case it is required.
+Paracetamol is normally sufficient however Palexia is also prescribed in case it is required.
 Nurofen should not be used.

 I normally also prescribe antibiotics to be used for one week.